keevcodes/weather-app/README.md

 ### Maxmind

 Instead of having the requirement of the user to opt-into using geolocation on the client with the gelocation api, I opted into using geolite from maxmind to get the user's location information from their ipaddress, which can then be used with the weather api.
 This gives the user a nice experience in that the weather app just works for their location, but comes with the trade off that we need a third party tool and an account with Maxmind.
 For hobby projects this is free, but if this were to be used commerically the liscense fees would obviously need to be considered.
+I've also noticed that the location accuracy can be off by quite a large degree, which I beleive is also coming from the free version of maxmind here.

 ### Nextjs